runtimeverification/michelson-semantics/README.md

 ## Project Structure

+### Michelson Semantics Definition

-`michelson-syntax.k` - This file contains the specification for the syntax of a Michelson contract and the other input data.
+[michelson-syntax.md](./michelson-syntax.md) contains the specification for the syntax of a Michelson contract and the other input data.

-`michelson-config.k` - This file describes the template state of a michelson contract.
+[michelson-config.md](./michelson-config.md) describes the template state of a michelson contract.

-`michelson-common.k` - This file creates most of the K-Michelson internal datatypes.
+[michelson-common.md](./michelson-common.md) specifies most of the K-Michelson internal datatypes.

-`michelson.k` - This file specifies the semantics of the Michelson language as rewrite rules over the syntax, configuration and datatypes defined in the previous files.
+[michelson.md](./michelson.md) specifies the semantics of the Michelson language as rewrite rules over the syntax, configuration and datatypes defined in the previous files.

-`unit-test.k` and `unit-test-syntax.k` extend the semantics and syntax of the Michelson language to include unit testing facilities, such as the ability to specify an initial and final stack, and to check that the final stack matches the expected result.
+[unit-test.md](./unit-test.md) and [unit-test-syntax.md](./unit-test-syntax.md) extend the semantics and syntax of the Michelson language to include unit testing facilities, such as the ability to specify an initial and final stack, and to check that the final stack matches the expected result.

-`time.cpp` - This file implements a hook on the LLVM backend to perform translation from an ISO-8601 timestamp human readable timestamp to a unix timestamp, used by the K semantics internally.
+`time.cpp` and `hex.cpp` implement backend hooks to perform timestamp translation (i.e. from an ISO-8601 human readable timestamp to a unix timestamp) and print binary blobs as hexadecimal strings.
+They are used by the K semantics internally.

+### Michelson Tests

+All tests are located under in the `tests` directory in the following folders:

 `tests/unit` contains the unit testing suite used to verify the correctnes of the semantics.